lunarcloud/gameinputjs/README.md

 The main file is 'js/gameinput.js'

 ##Note:
-jQuery is necessary for the web pages, but not for the library itself.
+jQuery usage is deprecated and is currently only still used in "creator.html".